 ‘it’s helps me to socialize and keep the cobwebs away’

 ‘I enjoy making a fool of myself trying to play football!’

-‘It helps keep by body functioning and in order’
+‘It helps keep my body functioning and in order’

-The best thing about this project is it came from one resident, but has generated interest from a mixed range of participants, bringing together neighbours who otherwise may not have connected.
-Buzz have played an enabling roll within the project, supporting with a small investment for the teams equipment and pulling together existing assets to provide the right support for the project to start up.
+The best thing about this project is it came from one resident, but has generated interest from a mixed range of participants, bringing together neighbours who otherwise may not have connected. buzz have played an enabling role within the project, supporting with a small investment for the teams equipment and pulling together existing assets to provide the right support for the project to start up.